gilzamir18/AI4U/doc/ENG/README.md

 The [Donut scene controller](/examples/scene_donut/controller.py) (available in both Unity and Godot AI4UAAF samples) is a more complex case of controller.
 Instead of creating a controller from scratch, use this example to get started.

+# Limitations

+AI4U does not yet natively support communication between many agents.
+But multiple agents running simultaneously are supported.
+More documentation on this aspect will be made available soon.